Social Software Tools

 Prezi is an online presentation tool.
 Prezi is a non-linear presentation software that utilizes a whiteboard canvas over traditional slides.
 Ideas can be placed on the canvas in any order and can include audio, video, images, and text.
 Presentations can be organized and set up in a flow through grouping and path features.
 Since Prezi is non-linear, it is easy to zoom in or out of portions of a presentation to focus on specific ideas and to move outside of a pre-defined path if needed with ease and without disrupting the flow of the presentation.

 Prezi Help Resources (Website)

 Google Docs makes creating, editing and sharing documents, spreadsheets and presentations simple and free.
 Your docs are stored safely online, so you can access them any time, from anywhere.
 Create a doc from scratch, upload an existing doc or browse the template gallery for a format that suits your needs – it’s easy.
 You can even use Google Docs to create an online form to collect data from others.

-Google Docs Articles (Website)
+Using Google Docs (Video)

 Google Docs Documents Resources (Video)